Listing Appointment Setting Scripts (2026): Door + Phone

 What is the best opening line for a listing appointment call?

-The best opening line is honest, specific, and gives the homeowner an immediate out.
-Example: "Hi, this is Saad with Jamil Academy — I know I'm calling out of the blue, so I'll be quick.
-I noticed your home on Maple Lane came off the market — are you still hoping to sell, or have you decided to stay put for now?"
-Honesty disarms, specificity earns 15 seconds, and the "out" question filters intent in one sentence.
-Top producers use this same pattern on expired listings, FSBOs, and even sphere reactivation calls.
+The best opening line is honest, specific, and hands the homeowner an easy out.
+Try this: "Hi, this is Saad with Jamil Academy.
+I know I'm calling out of the blue, so I'll be quick.
+I noticed your home on Maple Lane came off the market.
+Are you still hoping to sell, or have you decided to stay put for now?"
+Honesty disarms them, the specific street earns 15 seconds, and the out question filters intent in one line.
+Top producers run this same pattern on expired listings, FSBOs, and sphere calls.

 How long should a listing appointment setting call take?

-Under 4 minutes from hello to a calendared appointment.
-The job of the setting call is not to sell the listing — it's to sell the appointment.
-Anything beyond 4 minutes usually means you're presenting too early.
-Get the meeting on the calendar, confirm both decision makers will be present, and end the call.
-Save the presentation, the marketing plan, the comp analysis, and the commission conversation for the in-person appointment where you can actually win the listing.
+Under 4 minutes, from hello to a booked time on the calendar.
+The job of the setting call isn't to sell the listing, it's to sell the appointment.
+Anything past 4 minutes usually means you're presenting too early.
+Get the meeting booked, confirm both decision makers will be there, and end the call.
+Save the marketing plan, the comps, and the commission talk for the in-person appointment, where you actually win the listing.

 What's a realistic appointment set rate for cold listing calls?

-On expired listings, top producers set appointments on 8% to 12% of contacts made.
-On FSBOs, the rate is 5% to 8%.
+On expired listings, top producers set appointments on 8% to 12% of the contacts they reach.
+On FSBOs, it's 5% to 8%.
 On cold farm calls or circle prospecting, expect 1% to 3%.
-The variable that moves these numbers most isn't the script — it's the list quality and your follow-up cadence.
-Expired listings convert at a 44% list rate once contacted (REDX 2026) because the intent is already there.
-New agents should aim to double their set rate within 90 days of consistent practice.
+The number that moves those rates most isn't the script, it's your list quality and your follow-up cadence.
+Expired listings hit a 44% list rate once contacted (REDX 2026) because the intent is already there.
+A new agent should aim to double their set rate within 90 days of steady practice.

 Should I door knock or call to set listing appointments?

-Do both — but pair them.
+Do both, and pair them.
 Door knocking converts at 2% to 3% versus 0.4% to 1.2% for online leads, but the volume is lower.
-Phone scripts hit more doors per hour.
-The highest-converting agents use phone calls to identify warm leads, then drive to the door for in-person follow-up.
-A door visit 48–72 hours after a missed phone call converts at multiples of a third phone attempt — because it shows the level of effort the competition won't match.
+Phone calls reach far more people per hour.
+The agents who win use the phone to find warm leads, then drive to the door for the in-person follow-up.
+A door visit 48 to 72 hours after a missed call converts at multiples of a third phone attempt, because it shows the effort the competition won't match.

 How do I handle "I'm not interested" on a listing call?

 Don't argue.
-Reframe with curiosity: "Totally fair — just out of curiosity, if a buyer walked up tomorrow and offered you a fair number with no contingencies, would you at least entertain it?"
-This question converts roughly 1 in 8 "not interested" responses into a real conversation, because it removes the pressure of listing and tests the actual motivation.
-Anyone who says no is a true no — and you've saved both of you 30 minutes.
-Anyone who hesitates is a real lead.
+Reframe with curiosity: "Totally fair.
+Just out of curiosity, if a buyer walked up tomorrow and offered you a fair number with no contingencies, would you at least entertain it?"
+That question turns roughly 1 in 8 not-interested replies into a real conversation, because it drops the pressure of listing and tests actual motivation.
+Anyone who still says no is a true no, and you've saved you both 30 minutes.
+Anyone who hesitates is a live lead.